TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-02-easy-coding-standard-and-phpstan-meet-3-symfony-ecommerce-projects.md

 As you can see, both **Shopsys and Sylius are doing great**.
 Sylius is just falling bit behind in higher levels.

 As we have seen in [the previous article](/blog/2017/08/28/shopsys-spriker-and-sylius-under-static-analysis/), **not all the projects are of the same size**.
-It might not be fair to Spryker to count only PHPStan violations as its codebase is considerably larger. **If count violations relative to the size of the project** (measured in lines of code) the graph changes significantly:
+It might not be fair to Spryker to count only PHPStan violations as its codebase is considerably larger. **If we count violations relative to the size of the project** (measured in lines of code) the graph changes significantly:

 <br>